Cloud-CV/object-proposals/README.md

 Object-proposals:
 ================

-This is a library/API which can be used to generate bounding box/region proposals using most of the existing object proposal approaches.
+This is a library/API which can be used to generate bounding box/region proposals using a large number of the existing object proposal approaches.

 It is fully supported on Linux and partially supported on macOS.
 Rigor, Randomized prim are NOT supported on macOS.
 Rigor requires installation of boost, tbb libraries.

 Compile: